tonghuikang/blog/_posts/2026-01-04-comments-on-evals-faq.md

 When there is a classification failure, either one or multiple parts must be wrong - the classifier (model + prompt), or the label (or the LLM-as-a-judge evaluator).
 You should find out which one it is.
 It is possible that the label is wrong[^borderline].
 If the prompt is wrong, you can probably tweak the prompt.
 If the model is wrong, you likely cannot do anything.
 My point here is, when there is a mistake, something must be wrong.

-[^borderline]: Again, the case might be borderline and probably should allow the system make either classification and not compute loss.
+[^borderline]: Again, the case might be borderline and we should probably allow the system to make either classification and not compute loss.

 Mistakes are mistakes.
 It is possible to fix all these mistakes to get your eval to 100%.
 Models are better these days, and now you have AI to help you write and improve prompts.
 It is possible that you are not able to find any more mistakes with reasonable effort.

 There could still be value for evals that pass 100%.
 For example, you have a classifier that classifies whether something is adult.
 The requirements are quite loose.
 You only need to classify correctly if something is obviously adult or obviously not adult.
 There are a lot of borderline cases where you are okay with the system tagging either way.
 Models today can perform 100% at this task.
 There is still value in this eval even though it passes 100%.

 You can deploy this classifier and monitor mistakes in production.
-The classifier is likely to make mistakes (something that is obviously adult classified not adult), and you add the mistakes to the evaluation.
+The classifier is likely to make mistakes (something obviously adult being classified as not adult), and you add the mistakes to the evaluation.
 Then you can tune the classifier to achieve performance on the mistakes and the initial dataset.
 The eval that passes 100% is still useful.

 You can use the same eval when you migrate models.
 Models get deprecated, or you found a much cheaper model that is equally performant.
 The eval that scores 100% still serves as a unit test that is only run once every model migration.